ninemoreminutes/django-trails/README.rst

 * Tests to verify correct handling of proxy models or model inheritance.
 * Tests to verify handling of custom model fields.
 * Actually using the Python logging module.

-It is tested against Python 2.6 and 2.7 using Django 1.4, 1.5 and 1.6.